pytorch/serve/model-archiver/README.md

-# Model archiver for MMS
+# Torch Model archiver for TS

 ## Contents of this Document
 * [Overview](#overview)